Introduction To Virtual Harassment & Posh Act

 - 53% of the employees were not sure about continuing the office where the incident took place.

-- 55% of the employees told that the internal complaint committee was not fully compliant with POSH policies.
+- 55% of the employees claimed that the internal complaint committee in the Organization was not fully compliant with POSH policies.

 In this context, The prohibition of the Sexual Harassment Act of 2013 also known as POSH was enacted for the comprehensive legislation and protection of women from any form of sexual harassment.
 It talks about the secure environment for women to work and live in.